montilab/knnmi/README.md

 mi <- mutual_inf_cc(X,Y)
 ```
 There is no parallelism implemented in this library.
 Parallel computations can be implemented in R code calling the knnmi library functions.

+# TODO
+Add some examples, and some comparison calculations (including timing info as this is faster) with scikit-learn.